IngridWong0715/geotrends/README.md

-# Viewing Global Trends  with Twitter
+# Viewing Global Trends  with Twitter App

 For my final project, I decided to work on an app that pulls instant data on trends fromTwitter and displays them based on user selection.